Loic

 who has had a crumbling spine for the last eighteen years.

-in introducing OS5 to the Island.
-After his first meeting with Le
+help in introducing OS5 to the Island.
+After his first meeting

-Ribault, Ames read the case histories of other treatments and felt
+with Le Ribault, Ames read the case histories of other

-years, was sleeping only from two to five hours a night because of
+eight years, was sleeping only from two to five hours a night

-unable to bend enough to tie his shoe laces.
-After his first
+that he was unable to bend enough to tie his shoe laces.
+After

-stopped taking his expensive pain killers.
-Within a fortnight of
+Amy stopped taking his expensive pain killers.
+Within a

-nights he was sleeping for eight hours.
-Within a month he could
+better; some nights he was sleeping for eight hours.
+Within a

-bend down to tie his shoe laces.
-Amy took OS5 for ten weeks, now,
+month he could bend down to tie his shoe laces.
+Amy took OS5 for

 Since his experience with OS5, Frank Amy has become the